The Public Paperfolding History Project

 page is being used to collect information about the

-information that should be added.
+should be added.
 Thank you.
-These designs are almost all Froebelian in origin. ********** Froebelian Forms of Beauty Details of the history of Forms of Beauty developed from the two sides of the Double Blintz Basic Form can be found here. ********** Froebelian Forms of Life The Salt Cellar and the Pepperpot - 1836 onwards ********** The Travel Bag - 1859 onwards
+This page is in need of updating ********** Froebelian Forms of Beauty Details of the history of Forms of Beauty developed from the two sides of the Double Blintz Basic Form can be found here. ********** Froebelian Forms of Life The Salt Cellar and the Pepperpot - 1836 onwards ********** The Travel Bag - 1859 onwards

 |||||||